neumino/rethinkdbdash/README.md

 r.getPool().drain();
 ```

+The pool can emits emits:
+- `draining`: when `drain` is called
+- `queueing`: when a query is added/removed from the queue (queries waiting for a connection), the size of the queue is provided
+- `size`: when the number of connections changes, the number of connections is provided
+- `available-size`: when the number of available connections changes, the number of available connections is provided

 __Note__: If a query returns a cursor, the connection will not be released as long as the
 cursor hasn't fetched everything or has been closed.